With summer coming to an end in Pocatello, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Pull it out and angle it toward the light.
-If light isn’t visible, replace it.
+Can’t remember when you last replaced yours?
+Take it out and tilt it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside